Token Auth

 Check from SQL

-If you already have a JWT from Firebase, Keycloak, or another trusted OIDC issuer, skip the login endpoint and send that token directly as a bearer token.
+If you already have a valid token from the configured trusted OIDC issuer, you can also skip the exchange endpoints and send that provider token directly as a bearer token.

 KalamDB will: